hugnol/TestrRepo/README.md

-*Created by Hugo Nolte for Course PA1414 - BTH*
+*Created by Hugo Nolte for Course PA1414 - Software Engineering Project BTH - Blekinge Institute of Technology
+2019*